-Before thinking through the different options available, you should understand the difference between consolidation and refinancing.
+Before thinking through the different options available, you should understand the difference between consolidate and refinance.

-When you consolidate your student loans through the federal government’s Direct Consolidation Loan program, you are combining several federal loans into one new loan.
+Consolidating your student loans through the federal government’s Direct Consolidation Loan program means combining several loans into one new loan.
 The new interest rate is the weighted average of the interest rates from the loans you are consolidating.
-With refinancing, you are actually paying off your federal and/or private student loans by taking out a new private loan that has a different interest rate and loan terms.
+With refinancing, you are actually paying off your federal and/or private student loans with a new private loan.
+This new loan has a different interest rate and loan terms.

 Now that you understand the basic difference between consolidation and refinancing, here are some things you should carefully consider:

 1. Do you want to save money by lowering your overall costs?

 Many people know loans with a lower interest rates generally cost less than loans with higher interest rates.
 But many don’t realize students who borrowed between 2006 and 2013 could substantially lower the interest rate on those loans.
 They may be eligible if they have good credit and refinance their loans during today’s historically low interest rate environment.
 Even if you’re comfortably making payments, lowering your interest rates can save on your total loan costs.

 Are you making more than one monthly payment and want to simplify your life?
 Loan consolidation or refinancing can help.
 However, if you have federal and private student loans and want only one monthly payment, your only option is refinancing.
 You cannot consolidate private loans through the Direct Consolidation Loan program.

 3. Do you want to switch your interest rate from a variable to a fixed rate (or vice versa)?